-In extreme and persistent cases where all avenues to stop bullying have failed, the Headteacher may consider a fixed term exclusion or permanent exclusion for any pupil who is a persistent bully.
+In extreme and persistent cases where all avenues to stop bullying have failed, the Headteacher may consider a suspension or permanent exclusion for any pupil who is a persistent bully.
 However, all avenues of support will be explored and followed before this happens.

-Fixed-term and permanent exclusions
+Suspensions and permanent exclusions